Baccalaureate Tickets Q&A

-Graduating seniors may pick up their tickets for Baccalaureate beginning on Monday, May 12.
+Graduating seniors may pick up their tickets for Baccalaureate beginning on the Monday of Commencement week.
 Your tickets will be held for you through 5:00 p.m. on the day of Baccalaureate service.
 After that date/time, your tickets may be released and are no longer confirmed to be available to you.

 Graduating seniors must pick up their tickets in person.
 You will be asked to show your student I.D. to verify that you are a graduating senior, and you will be asked to sign for the tickets to confirm that you have received them.

-If I'm a graduating senior at the Philadelphia Campus, studying at another off-campus location, or a December graduate, do I still need to pick up my tickets in person?
+If I'm a graduating senior studying at an off-campus location, or a December graduate, do I still need to pick up my tickets in person?

 Yes, all graduating seniors must pick up their tickets for Baccalaureate in person.
-However, if you are a senior who is studying in Philadelphia or another off-campus location, or were a December graduate, and are not able to come to the Grantham campus until Commencement weekend, your tickets will be held for you until 5:00 p.m. on the day of the Baccalaureate service.
+However, if you are a senior who is studying at an off-campus location, or were a December graduate, and are not able to come to the Grantham campus until Commencement weekend, your tickets will be held for you until 5:00 p.m. on the day of the Baccalaureate service.
 You may pick up your tickets when you pick up your cap and gown.
 View pick up dates/times.
 Baccalaureate tickets are designated for either lower-level seating or balcony level in Brubaker Auditorium.
-If you call the Ticket Office at (717) 691-6036 after May 12, you may request which level seating you would like to have as availability permits.
+If you call the Ticket Office at (717) 691-6036 after Monday, May 8, 2017 you may request which level seating you would like to have as availability permits.

 If I am not using my tickets for Baccalaureate, may I give them to someone else to use?

 Yes, if you are not using your tickets for Baccalaureate, you are able to give them to whomever you choose.
 However, you are still required to pick up the tickets in person, show your student I.D., and sign for the tickets before giving them away.
-Staff is not authorized to give a graduate’s tickets to someone else on their behalf, i.e., you will not be able to “leave a ticket” for someone to pick up.
+College staff members are not authorized to give a graduate’s tickets to someone else on their behalf, i.e., you will not be able to “leave a ticket” for someone to pick up.

 It is very important to remember that all graduating seniors must have a ticket to attend Baccalaureate.
 So even if you are giving away your extra guest tickets—you must keep a ticket for yourself if you would like to attend the service.